munafio/cubetalk/README.md

 * Block, Report user

 ## Demo
-You can see a simple demo about this project and how it looks and works, <a href="#soon">Click here</a> to see a video on YouTube
+You can see a simple demo about this project and how it looks and works, <a href="https://www.youtube.com/watch?v=VzWNTynEtZ8">Click here</a> to see a video on YouTube

 ## Installation
 You can install the application as any other laravel projects, Easy to install on localhost or shared hosting :